wannaco/Chatbot-menu-builder-for-Chatwoot-webhook/README.md

-# Chatwoot Form Data Forwarder
+#  Chatbot Menu Builder for Chatwoot Form Data Forwarder

-This repository contains a Google Apps Script project designed to receive webhook data from Chatwoot forms and store it in a Google Sheet.
-This is a companion project to our YouTube video demonstrating how to integrate Chatwoot forms with your CRM or data storage.
+This repository contains a Google Apps Script project designed to receive webhook data from Chatbot Menu Builder for Chatwoot forms and store it in a Google Sheet.
+This is a companion project to our YouTube video demonstrating how to integrate Chatbot Menu builder for chatwoot https://chabot.thinkcloud.dev  forms with your CRM or data storage.

 ## Features

-*   **Webhook Receiver:** Listens for `POST` requests sent by Chatwoot when a form is submitted.
+*   **Webhook Receiver:** Listens for `POST` requests sent by the Chatbot menu builder when a form is submitted.
 *   **Authentication:** Uses a static token for basic security to ensure only authorized requests are processed.
 *   **Google Sheet Integration:** Appends submitted form data to a specified Google Sheet.
 *   **Data Structuring:** Organizes form data into a structured format within the Google Sheet, including conversation ID for easy reference.